 Can You Run a Background Check On Someone Without Them Knowing?

 The answer to whether someone can run a background check on another person without them knowing is yes.
-But the level of information available using manual methods can be time consuming and if a nationwide check is required, can end up costing a good amount of money in individual records request fees.
+However the level of information available using manual methods can be time-consuming and if a nationwide check is required, can end up costing a good amount of money in individual records request fees.

 This deters many individuals from performing the check themselves.
 However, there are a number of reputable background check agencies that will search national databases, check for arrests and criminal records, and find personal information for a lump sum.
 These sorts of checks usually cost from $20-$50 each, but researching the company first can help prevent wasted time and money.

 Regarding a background check, the necessity of consent depends on the types of background checks and the methods used.2 However, for the most part, all background checks conducted by employers or organizations require user consent.
-In fact, any check performed for official (or professional) reasons requires approval from the person being checked.
+Any check performed for official (or professional) reasons requires approval from the person being checked.

 Although the majority of checks require consent, certified organizations, government institutions, or private individuals may have more leeway when it comes to consent for all types of background checks.